 Advantages of a Larger Aspect Ratio

-While some older games or console ports simply may not support a 21:9 aspect ratio, others (such as Overwatch) deliberately disable ultrawide support to prevent some players from having an unfair advantage over others.
+While some older games or console ports simply may not maintain a 21:9 aspect ratio, others (such as Overwatch) intentionally disable ultrawide support to prevent some players from having an unjust advantage over others.

 Disadvantages of a Larger Aspect Ratio